 Your swimsuit was saved from landfill the first time around, please help us keep the loop closed by taking good care of it and enjoying it for longer.

-Avoid contact with rough surfaces.
-Soft fabrics bobble when they get rubbed against something rough and our swimsuits are no exception to this.
-Although our swimsuits are durable in and out of the water, they are not laden with nasty chemicals and mixed raw fabrics so they do need a little extra care.
-The fabric is woven super tight, but rough surfaces like concrete, stone and wood can all pull at the tiny fibres creating bobbling.
-E.G. sitting poolside and then dragging yourself into the pool will create friction.
-This also goes for wearing it with rougher fabrics, for example a pair of denim shorts could also cause bobbling as it rubs against the swimsuit.
+Woven fabric bobbles when rubbed against something rough and our fabric is no exception.
+Although our swimsuits are durable in and out of the water, they are not coated in nasty chemicals and mixed raw fabrics so they do need a little extra care.
+Our fabric is woven super tight, but rough surfaces like concrete, stone and wood can all pull at the tiny fibres creating bobbling.
+For example sitting poolside and dragging yourself into the pool will create friction.
+This also goes for wearing it with rougher fabrics, for example a pair of denim shorts.
 Being mindful of this will help prolong the life of your favourite swimsuit.

 Tackling Our Fabric-Munching Friend, Chlorine: